fletchjp/MERG-Arduino-Software/README.md

  There is now the prospect of support for CBUS long messages.
 I am preparing CANTEXT2 to handle the long messages as input.
 I have started by changing it to sort incoming events on opcode first.
 I have started a new version called CANTEXTL to handle long events when the Arduino CBUS library is updated.
 I am hopeful of making some progress with this soon.
 I have added some more of the code needed to handle long messages.
 I hope to be able to test it soon.
 I have also put the same code into CANTOTEM.

- I will need an update to the CBUSSAM3X8E library (not released) before I can do long events on the DUE.
-In the meantime it will work with the current release of CBUS, 1.1.15.
+ I now have an update of the Arduino CBUS and CBUS2515 libraries to handle long events.
+I have had a problem with this which I think is now fixed so that I can start testing on the codes.

  ### due_cbus